 - IG Recovery Process.
 Read the full Cyrus guide for hacked accounts.

 Depending on your account type, there are two ways Instagram can then verify your identity.

-An account with pictures of you: you must submit a video selfie of yourself turning your head in different directions so that it can be compared with pictures you have posted of yourself.
-The review process may take up to 2 business days, and the video will be deleted within 30 days.
+- An account with pictures of you: you must submit a video selfie of yourself turning your head in different directions so that it can be compared with pictures you have posted of yourself.
+The review process may take 2-3 business days, and the video will be deleted within 30 days.

 Things to keep in mind

 There is no customer service beyond the Help Center.
 Although there is an automated support line you can call, you will not be able to get a hold of a representative and will be urged to consult the Help Center.
 If you want personal assistance, Cyrus will be happy to help!
 In the app, you can chat with someone who can support you through this stressful time.

 Take Control of Your Personal Cybersecurity